 Current and former students from his studio have been named semi-finalists and winners in state, regional, and national solo and chamber music competitions (including MTNA, Yamaha Young Artists, Shenandoah Festival, WAMSO, the Kingsville Competitions, and the National Trumpet Competition) and have been accepted (and awarded assistantships) for graduate study at major schools of music throughout the country.
 Former students hold collegiate and public school teaching positions throughout the eastern United States and Canada, some having performed with such prestigious ensembles as the River City Brass Band, the United States Army Bands, the United States Navy Atlantic Fleet Band (Norfolk), Pacific Fleet Band (Hawaii), and Seventh Fleet Band (Yokosuka, Japan) the United States Air Force Band of Liberty (Boston) and Heritage of America Band (Langley, VA), the Pittsburgh Symphony Orchestra, the Miami Symphony Orchestra, the Richmond Philharmonic Orchestra, and the Glenn Miller Orchestra.

 Attending the Northeast Wind Conducting Symposium in the summer of 2007, DeWitt studied conducting under clinicians Stephen Peterson of Ithaca College, NY, and Mallory Thompson of Northwestern University.
-Dr. DeWitt attended the 2008 Teaching and Learning Institute of the Appalachian College Association, and has a long history of involvement with A-B's planning and programs for the assessment of student learning.
-A Sabbatical leave in the Fall Semester of 2009 provided opportunity for continued research and writing on the topic of brass pedagogy and brass ensemble rehearsing.
+Dr. DeWitt attended the 2008 Teaching and Learning Institute of the Appalachian College Association, and has a long history of involvement with AB's planning and programs for the assessment of student learning.
+A Sabbatical leave in the Fall Semester of 2009 provided opportunity for continued research and writing on the topic of brass pedagogy and brass ensemble rehearsing, as well as reconnecting with many former students successful in the performance and teaching fields.
 DeWitt serves as an adjudicator for the National Trumpet Competition.